-TRL Definition PWSCIF Application 1 Basic principles observed and Basic physical research, not necessarily applicable to telecom reported 2 Technology concept and/or Practical applications relevant to telecom are application formulation invented, but are speculative and limited to analytic studies 3 Analytical and experimental Active R&D initiated-studies are commenced critical function and/or to physically validate analytical predictions (see characteristic proof of concept TRL 2) 4 Component and/or breadboard "Low fidelity" proof of concept of solution, e.g. validation in a laboratory modification of reference design or basic environment software demonstration; Software is in "pre- alpha" stage 5 Component and/or breadboard "High fidelity" proof of concept, e.g., validation in a relevant integration with commercially-adopted environment components in developer environment; Software is in "alpha" stage 6 System/subsystem model or "High fidelity" proof of concept/prototype in prototype demonstration in a complex lab or simulated field environment; relevant environment Software is in "beta" stage 7 System prototype demonstration in Prototype successfully demonstrated in an an operational environment MNO lab and/or field environment; Software is in a "release candidate" stage 8 Actual system qualified through Commercial solution qualified through MNO test and demonstration first office application 9 Actual system proven through Commercial solution adopted and deployed successful mission operations widescale in production networks; Software is at a production release stage
+TRL Definition PWSCIF Application 1 Basic principles observed and reported Basic physical research, not necessarily applicable to telecom 2 Technology concept and/or application formulation Practical applications relevant to telecom are invented, but are speculative and limited to analytic studies 3 Analytical and experimental critical function and/or characteristic proof of concept Active R&D initiated-studies are commenced to physically validate analytical predictions (see TRL 2) 4 Component and/or breadboard validation in a laboratory environment "Low fidelity" proof of concept of solution, e.g. modification of reference design or basic software demonstration; Software is in "prealpha" stage 5 Component and/or breadboard validation in a relevant environment "High fidelity" proof of concept, e.g. , integration with commercially-adopted components in developer environment; Software is in "alpha" stage 6 System/subsystem model or prototype demonstration in a relevant environment "High fidelity" proof of concept/prototype in complex lab or simulated field environment; Software is in "beta" stage 7 System prototype demonstration in an operational environment Prototype successfully demonstrated in an MNO lab and/or field environment; Software is in a "release candidate" stage 8 Actual system qualified through test and demonstration Commercial solution qualified through MNO first office application 9 Actual system proven through successful mission operations Commercial solution adopted and deployed widescale in production networks; Software is at a production release stage